Amaechi Storms Abuja as Atiku Wins ADC Presidential Primary in Major States

 Despite the growing tension, party officials are expected to formally announce the overall winner after the completion of collation from all participating states.

-Political observers believe the results already declared may significantly shape the final outcome of the ADC presidential primary.
+Political observers believe the results already declared may significantly shape the outcome of the ADC presidential primary.

 Hayatu-Deen boycotts ADC presidential primary

-Previously, Legit.ng repoted that one of the African Democratic Congress (ADC) presidential aspirants, Mohammed Hayatu-Deen, has announced that he will not attend the official declaration of results from the party’s presidential primary, citing concerns over alleged irregularities.
+Previously, Legit.ng repoted that one of the African Democratic Congress (ADC) presidential aspirants, Mohammed Hayatu-Deen, announced that he will not attend the official declaration of results from the party’s presidential primary, citing concerns over alleged irregularities.

 Source: Legit.ng